ShellOnYou/SOY_loadTests/Load_Tests_Scripts/README.md

 ## II.
 Running Load Tests

-Once the application is set up and running, load tests can be launched using Gatling.
+Once the application is set up and running, you can launch load tests using Gatling.

 ### 1. Gatling Installation

-1. Download and install Gatling version 3.9.0 (that used for tests reported in the paper).
+1. Download and install Gatling version 3.9.0 (the version used for the tests reported in the paper).

 2. Place the `user-files` directory at the root of the Gatling directory.